mulitet4/S.A.M/README.md

 # voice_commands_automation
 S.A.M stands for Salty AI Machine!

-Automating boring stuff using voice commands, using the - Speech_Recognition library,
+Voice Commands Automation, using the - Speech_Recognition library,
 SoundDevice,
 SoundFile, and